reactjs/react.dev/content/docs/addons-test-utils.md

 > Note:
 >
 > You will need to have `window`, `window.document` and `window.document.createElement` globally available **before** you import `React`.
 Otherwise React will think it can't access the DOM and methods like `setState` won't work.
 > Also, despite the name of this method, it doesn't actually render the element to the `document`.
-Instead it creates a div, renders to that div, and returns the component instance.
+Instead it creates a div, renders to that div, and returns the component instance (if the rendered component is an instance of Component class).
 This method name may be changed in the future (in a major version bump).

 * * *